Electric Car Insurance in Canada

 Electric Car Insurance Cost

 The cost to insure any vehicle is based primarily on the vehicle itself and not its fuel type.
-Electric cars are usually more expensive than their gas-powered counterparts, so you may pay a higher premium for your electric car insurance.
-There are some aspects to electric vehicles that may make them more expensive to repair and replace, resulting in a higher insurance premium.
+Electric vehicles in Canada are usually more expensive than their gas-powered counterparts, so you may pay a higher premium for your electric car insurance.
+There are some aspects to electric vehicles in Canada that may make them more expensive to repair and replace, resulting in a higher insurance premium.

 Factors that Determine Electric Car Insurance Rates

 There are some electric-car-specific factors that could impact your electric car insurance cost.

 Vehicle Make & Model: This heavily influences your car insurance premium because it indicates details about the vehicle’s safety features, replacement cost, and repair costs.
 As you can imagine, insuring a compact electric car like the Nissan Leaf will vastly differ from the electric car insurance cost of a Ford Mustang Mach-E.

 Replacement Cost: Insurers calculate your rates based on how much it would cost to replace the vehicle.
 Electric vehicles in Canada cost an average of 20% more than comparable combustion vehicles, which means they would cost more to replace and could increase your premium.

 Repairs: The electronic nature of EVs can also inflate repair costs.
 If an accident occurs, damaged parts usually need replacing.
 Batteries are more susceptible to damage in collisions and can cost thousands to replace.
 Your insurer will factor this in when providing an insurance quote.